Michalkcb/Michalkcb/README.md

 - 🌱 I’m currently learning:
     In Proggramming at 42 Warsaw.
-    Now I'm in the process of learning C, JavaScript and React & C.
+    Now I'm in the process of learning C, JavaScript and React.

 - 🤔 I’m looking for help